FOOD AND BEVERAGE SECTOR STRATEGY

 Why focus on Food and Beverage?
 Here’s why…

-Lane County is home to over 138 food and beverage companies, which employ over 3,300 people, bringing over $131 million dollars in wages to the area.
-The Food and Beverage Sector in Lane County is projected to grow by 444 additional jobs by the year 2024 for a 13.2% growth rate.
-An additional 843 jobs will need to be replaced by that time.
-In 2015, the Lane County average annual wage in the Food and Beverage Sector was $42,293 compared to $40,802 for all industries.
+Lane County is home to over 172 food and beverage companies, which employ over 4,078 people, bringing over $185 million dollars in wages to the area.
+Going forward, the sector is expected to add 795 additional jobs by 2027 for a 20% growth rate, compared to 11% for all industries.
+In addition, there are expected to be 4,711 replacement openings.
+Total job openings will reach 5,506 over the 10-year period.
+In 2017, the Lane County average annual wage in the Food and Beverage Sector was $44,659 compared to $42,644 for all industries.
 Educational requirements for the Food and Beverage Sector are relatively low.
-Nine out of the 10 of the largest occupations require a high school diploma or less, yet employers in the industry report having difficulty hiring and keeping workers.
+13 out of the 15 of the largest occupations require a high school diploma or less, yet employers in the industry report having difficulty hiring and keeping workers.

 - South Willamette Food Trail Video – April 2019